MUNBa: Machine Unlearning via Nash Bargaining: Related work

 While most MU methods have been developed for classification, \citet{fan2023salun} highlight their limitations in addressing MU for image generation, which is critical for protecting copyrights and preventing inappropriate outputs. \citet{gandikota2023erasing} propose an energy-based method tailored to classifier-free guidance mechanisms for erasing concepts in text-to-image diffusion models. \citet{heng2023selective} introduce a continual learning framework to erase concepts across various types of generative models. \citet{fan2023salun} propose a very potent unlearning algorithm called SalUn that shifts attention to important parameters \wrt the forgetting data. \citet{poppi2024safe} recently proposed Safe-CLIP to forget unsafe linguistic or visual items in the embedding space for the vision-and-language model CLIP.
 Their scrubbed model can be effectively employed with pre-trained generative models.
 Despite these advancements, several studies~\cite{zhang2025generate,zhang2024defensive,fan2024challenging,zhang2024verification} demonstrate the vulnerabilities of MU methods, highlighting that with adversarial prompts, the scrubbed models can still regenerate images containing the contents requested to be forgotten.

-\textbf{This work.} Although most MU methods are empirically demonstrated to be promising in effective forgetting and preserving model utility, they stop short of probing the control of conflict between two objectives.
-We aim to bridge this gap by resolving gradient conflicts via game theory.
+\textbf{This work.} Although most MU methods are empirically demonstrated to be promising in effective forgetting and preserving model utility, they stop short of probing the control of conflict and dominance between two objectives.
+As for \cite{wu2024scissorhands,ko2024boosting,lin2024gdr}, these methods are designed to mitigate gradient conflict but do not address gradient dominance.
+We aim to bridge this gap by simultaneously resolving gradient conflicts and gradient dominance via game theory~\cite{navon2022multi} which provides a more principled method compared to other conflict aversion techniques~\cite{yu2020gradient,liu2021conflict,sener2018multi}.
+Please refer to ~\cite{yu2020gradient,liu2021conflict,sener2018multi,senushkin2023independent,liu2023famo} for a comprehensive overview of alternative methods.